CaioMizerkowski/CaioMizerkowski.github.io/campanhas/LMoP/taroka.md

 `Those guided by logic and reasoning; warns of an overlooked clue or piece of information`

-Um pedaço de informação esquecido ou ignorado volta a tona em sua mente.
+Um pedaço de informação importante esquecido ou ignorado volta a tona em sua mente.

 ### Elementalist - Five of Stars